thawkin3/testproject-demo/README.md

 ## npm scripts

-- `build`: Builds the app
+- `build`: Builds the production app
-- `eject`: Ejects the app from the create-react-app react-scripts setup
+- `eject`: Ejects from `react-scripts`
 - `format`: Formats the code using Prettier
-- `format-watch`: Formats the code using Prettier in watch mode
+- `format:watch`: Formats the code using Prettier in watch mode
-- `start`: Runs the app locally
+- `start`: Starts the app for running locally in development mode
-- `test`: Runs the tests
+- `test`: Runs the unit tests with Jest and React Testing Library in watch mode
+- `test:coverage`: Runs the unit tests and generates a coverage report